wavemaker/docs/learn/how-tos-form/index.md

             return isValidData($data)
     };

-- **submit**: This event will be called on submitting the form.
+- **On submit**: This event will be called on submitting the form.
 Note: This is called after ‘on before submit’.
-If on before submit returns false, this function will not be called. _Example_:
+If on before submit returns false, this function will not be called. _Script Example_:

     $scope.form1Submit = function ($event, $isolateScope, $formdata) {
     //$isolateScope: $isolateScope of the form